Why did the Earl Grey scheme come to an end?

 I’ve always found that writing something down is a good first step.
 More than one draft is always needed.

-Maybe we can start by looking at Earl Grey’s relationship with the Australian colonies, that is, the larger context of the Orphan Emigration Scheme.
+We can start by looking at Earl Grey’s relationship with the Australian colonies, that is, the larger context of the Orphan Emigration Scheme.

 What political issues formed the backdrop to the Earl Grey Scheme?
 For example, who controlled Imperial and colonial finances?
 Where was the money to come from, to pay for government-assisted emigration?
 Were colonial ‘Crown Revenues’ completely under the Crown’s control, to be used and spent as Earl Grey wished?
 Did Earl Grey arbitrarily charge colonial crown revenues for continued convict transportation to Van Diemen’s Land, and for his underhand renewal of convict, or ‘exile’, transportation to New South Wales?

 Perhaps Earl Grey’s personal papers have something to say about his surrender to colonial demands to end the orphan emigration scheme?
 I certainly haven’t looked at these.
 What I’m suggesting here, is that there is more to this question than meets the eye.
-If I may be allowed to make a contemporary political analogy, poor Federal funding of public education is not something totally unrelated to the present Australian government’s favouring coal mines, at the expense of renewable energy schemes.
+If I may be allowed to make a contemporary political analogy, poor Federal funding of public education is not something totally unrelated to the present Australian government’s favouring coal mines at the expense of renewable energy schemes.
 Or even unrelated, for that matter, to silencing medical and other staff at so-called ‘refugee detention centres’.
 The ideology that underpins political decisions is worth considering.
 Things which on the surface do not appear to be linked, are in fact very much part of a whole.

-At base, the Irish Famine orphan emigration scheme is linked to a number of sensitive matters: colonial labour supply and the expansion of government-assisted emigration; Grey’s attemp to continue Lord Stanley’s renewal of convict transportation to New South Wales; control of the Land fund and colonial revenues generally; and how Imperial Government and Colonial legislatures would handle approaching constitutional reform.
+At base, the Irish Famine orphan emigration scheme is linked to a number of sensitive political matters: colonial labour supply and the expansion of government-assisted emigration; Grey’s attempt to continue Lord Stanley’s renewal of convict transportation to New South Wales; control of the Land fund and colonial revenues generally; and how Imperial Government and Colonial legislatures would handle approaching constitutional reform.

 If I may illustrate this further, at an early stage of his administration, Grey accepted pastoralists’ demands for access to lands that Governor Gipps had previously denied.
 But he had little faith in New South Wales pastoralists’ ability to govern in the best interests of the colonies.
 The whole issue of constitutional reform for the Australian colonies, which was to lead to ‘Representative‘ and later ‘Responsible‘ government, was a burning issue for Grey’s administration.
 As my good friend Professor Frank Clarke puts it, “Grey always harboured the most serious mistrust over the ability of squatter-dominated colonial legislatures to administer the land revenues in an impartial fashion.
 He thought they would more often than not treat the land funds as loot to be distributed among themselves.
 He appeared to have a fine understanding of the mindset of most colonial conservatives“.
 Some may argue that constitutional reform lay in the future.
 But it was nonetheless there, and not always in the background, as opposition to the orphan emigration scheme unfolded in Australia.